boazbk/tcs/lec_01_introduction.md

 One motivation is pure intellectual curiosity.
 After all, this is a question even Archimedes could have been excited about.
 Another reason to study impossibility results is that they correspond to the fundamental limits of our world or in other words to _laws of nature_.
-The impossibility of building a perpetual motion machine corresponds to the law of conservation of energy, the impossibility of building  a heat engine beating Carnot's bound corresponds to the second law of thermodynamics, while the impossibility of faster-than-light information transmission corresponds to special relativity.
+In physics, it turns out that the impossibility of building a _perpetual motion machine_ corresponds to the _law of conservation of energy_.
+Other laws of nature also correspond to impossibility results:  the impossibility of building  a heat engine beating Carnot's bound corresponds to the second law of thermodynamics, while the impossibility of faster-than-light information transmission is a cornerstone of  special relativity.
-Within mathematics, the impossibility of solving a quintic equation with radicals gave  birth to group theory, while the impossibility of proving Euclid's fifth postulate from the first four gave rise to alternative geometries.
+Within mathematics, while we all learned the solution for quadratic equations in high school, the impossibility of deneralizing this to equations of degree five or more gave  birth to _group theory_.
+In his 300 B.C. book _The Elements_, the Greek mathematician Euclid based geometry on five "axioms" or "postulates".
+Ever since then people have suspected that four axioms are enough, and try to base the "parallel postulate" (roughly speaking, that every line has a unique parallel line of each distance) from the other four.
+It turns out that this was impossible, and the impossibility result gave rise to so called "non-Euclidean geometries", which turn out to be crucial  for the theory of general relativity.^[It is fine if you have not yet encountered many of the above.
+I hope however it sparks your curiosity!]

-Similarly, impossibility results for computation correspond to "computational laws of nature" that tell us about the fundamental limits of any information processing apparatus, whether based on silicon, neurons, or quantum particles.
-Indeed,  some [exciting recent research](http://www.scottaaronson.com/barbados-2016.pdf)  has been trying to use computational complexity to shed light on fundamental questions in physics such as the "firewall paradox" for black holes and the "AdS/CFT correspondence".
+In an analogous way, impossibility results for computation correspond to "computational laws of nature" that tell us about the fundamental limits of any information processing apparatus, whether based on silicon, neurons, or quantum particles.^[Indeed,  some [exciting recent research](http://www.scottaaronson.com/barbados-2016.pdf)  has been trying to use computational complexity to shed light on fundamental questions in physics such understanding black holes and reconciling general relativity with quantum mechanics.]
 Moreover, computer scientists have recently been finding creative approaches to _apply_ computational limitations to achieve certain useful tasks.
 For example, much of modern Internet traffic is encrypted using the RSA encryption scheme, which relies on its security on the (conjectured) _non existence_ of an efficient algorithm to perform the inverse operation for multiplication--- namely, factor large integers.
 More recently, the [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) system uses a digital analog of the "gold standard" where, instead of being based on a  precious metal, minting new currency corresponds to "mining"  solutions for computationally difficult problems.